If there’s one word parents at my clinic don’t want to hear, it’s “enema.”

 1.)
-But aren’t enemas dangerous for a child?
+But aren’t enemas dangerous for children?

 2.)
-But can’t we try MiraLAX first?
+But can’t we try Miralax first?

 3.)
 But my kid will never allow enemas!